 Learning all the details of your camera's manual settings can feel daunting at first, but once you start down this road, the improvement in your photography should get you excited about learning more.
+To learn the basic functions of your camera so you can begin to capture professional-grade images, check out our fundamentals of digital photography course.
 Here are three easy ways to venture into manual mode without too much technical learning.
 Speaking of "manual," grab your camera's printed manual and read about how these settings work on your particular model.

 Adjusting White Balance